CSRD report template: structure and content

 Platform

-Structure and manage your CSRD reporting with Kiosk
+Structure and manage your CSRD report with Kiosk

 To help companies produce their CSRD reports, we have designed a dedicated platform.